-"...allegations, even if untrue, that we are not respecting internationally recognized human rights; actual or perceived failure by our suppliers or other business partners to comply with applicable workplace and labor laws, including child labor laws, or their actual or perceived abuse or misuse of migrant workers... could present potential legal risks and negatively affect our Company's overall reputation and brand image, and could result in product boycotts or have a negative impact on our products' acceptance by consumers."180

-Coca-Cola's manufacturing and use of single-use plastic bottles with recycled content relies on a supply of discarded plastic bottles that are in some countries, collected by waste pickers working in the informal sector.181 The company's continued focus on increasing recycled content in its plastic bottles and its sourcing of recycled plastic from some of these countries exposes the company to compliance risk, particularly in relation to human rights issues.
-Child labor has been recognized by the International Labor Organization (ILO) to be present in the recycling supply chain.182 In Mexico for example, reports from 2017 claim that Coca-Cola was aware of child labor in the collection chain for its recycling facility.183 If criminal practices like child labor are detected within the supply chain of Coca-Cola's single-use plastic bottles, this could implicate the company and expose them to legal penalties and reputational damage.
-In the U.S. if child labor is categorized as forced labor, it could lead to impoundment of imported products suspected to have been produced with said labor.184
+"...allegations, even if untrue, that we are not respecting internationally recognized human rights; actual or perceived failure by our suppliers or other business partners to comply with applicable workplace and labor laws, including child labor laws, or their actual or perceived abuse or misuse of migrant workers... could present potential legal risks and negatively affect our Company's overall reputation and brand image, and could result in product boycotts or have a negative impact on our products' acceptance by consumers."
+180 countries exposes the company to compliance risk, particularly in relation to human rights issues.
+Child labor has been recognized by the International Labor Organization (ILO) to be present in the recycling supply chain.
+In Mexico for example, reports from 2017 claim that Coca-Cola was aware of child labor in the collection chain for its recycling facility.
+In the collection chain for its recycling facility.
+In the supply chain of Coca-Cola's single-use plastic bottles, this could implicate the company and expose them to legal penalties and reputational damage.
+In the U.S. if child labor is categorized as forced labor, it could lead to impoundment of imported products suspected to have been produced with said labor.